OpenFreeEnergy/alchemiscale.org-site/content/advancements/folding-at-home-2025/index.md

 The key insight is task decomposition.
 When the `FAHComputeService` claims a free energy calculation task from alchemiscale, it breaks down the work into individual steps (called `ProtocolUnit`s):

-- **Setup and analysis tasks** run locally via a process pool—these aren't suitable for Folding@Home's execution model
+- Setup and analysis steps run locally via a process pool—these aren't suitable for Folding@Home's distributed execution model
-- **Compute-intensive simulation tasks** get dispatched to Folding@Home, where they're distributed to volunteers worldwide
+- Compute-intensive simulation steps get dispatched to Folding@Home, where they're distributed to volunteers worldwide

-A single `FAHComputeService` can coordinate **thousands of concurrent calculations**, ensuring we keep Folding@Home well-fed with work whenever alchemiscale has tasks available.
+A single `FAHComputeService` can coordinate thousands of concurrent calculations, ensuring we keep Folding@Home well-fed with work whenever alchemiscale has tasks available.
 This architecture seamlessly extends alchemiscale's existing support for HPC clusters, Kubernetes deployments, and individual workstations.

 {{< figure src="figure-1-architecture.png" alt="System architecture diagram showing alchemiscale components and the FAHComputeService integration with Folding@Home" caption="**Figure 1**: System architecture for alchemiscale.
 Users interact with the server (green) from their workstations (blue), while compute services (red, violet, ochre) execute free energy calculations.
 The FAHComputeService (violet) intelligently partitions work between local execution (red ProtocolUnits) and Folding@Home distribution (blue simulation ProtocolUnits)." >}}

 ## putting it to the test: 8,208 free energy calculations

-To validate this approach, we ran an ambitious benchmarking study using datasets from the recent [OpenFE industry benchmark](https://github.com/OpenFreeEnergy/IndustryBenchmarks2024).
+To validate the accuracy and performance of this approach, we ran a benchmarking study to using datasets from the recent [OpenFE industry benchmark](https://github.com/OpenFreeEnergy/IndustryBenchmarks2024).
 Starting in April 2025, we prepared 21 alchemical networks spanning 4 public protein-ligand datasets (JACS, Fragments, MCS Docking, and Janssen BACE).
-For every ligand transformation, we ran **identical calculations** using the `NonEquilibriumCyclingProtocol` on both Folding@Home and conventional compute resources.
+For every ligand transformation, we ran identical calculations using the `NonEquilibriumCyclingProtocol` on both Folding@Home and conventional compute resources.

-In summary:
+In summary, this comprised of:
 - **8,208 total free energy calculations**
 - **4,104 on Folding@Home, 4,104 on conventional compute**
 - **1,012 ligand transformations** completed successfully on both platforms